sirnewton01/projectcreator/README.md

 included with your server install.
 If they are already deployed, either manually or using the tool you can add the "-nodeploy" parameter to skip that step and improve performance.

+Binaries can be downloaded from the latest [release](https://github.com/sirnewton01/projectcreator/releases).